 3. Cloud-Based Project Management Tools

-• Many cloud-based project management tools offer integrated risk management features that allow users to track projects, risks, and tasks in one place.
+• Many cloud-based project management tools offer integrated risk management features, allowing users to track projects, risks, and tasks in one place.

-• These tools are scalable, accessible from anywhere, and often come with affordable subscription models suitable for small businesses.
+• These risk management tools are scalable, accessible from anywhere, and often come with affordable subscription models suitable for small businesses.

 • Choose tools that offer the specific features you need without paying for unnecessary extras.